Algoryx/agx-ros2-collection/README.md

 #### Running on Windows
 To run the simulation on windows checkout this repository and source your windows AGX installation.
-When in the root of the repository (where this README.md is) run the .bat file `start_panda_simulation.bat position` to start the simulation with the position command interface or `start_panda_simulation.bat effort` to start the simulation with the effort command interface.
+When in the root of the repository (where this README.md is) run the .bat file `start_panda_simulation.bat position` to start the simulation with the position command interface.
 After you have started the simulation you can open your WSL2 terminal and source the workspace where you have built these tutorial packages and run

 `ros2 launch agx_tutorials panda_demo_no_simulation_launch.py`